x1a7x/x1a7x/README.md

 # DAMMMMMMMM......
 # I NEVER used duck db before.
-I just asked ai to convert one of my imageboards to use duck db
+I just asked ai to convert one of my imageboards from sled db to duck db
 # and BAM!!!
 I now have a RUST coded imageboard that uses duck .db

 -----------------------------------------------------------